-The transmitter echo path (TEP; see Section 7.2.2 for a complete description) provides a post-launch means to internally calibrate changes in the ATLAS range by selecting a small fraction of the outgoing laser light and optically routing that light into the ATLAS detectors.
-By observing changes in the time of flight (tof) of photons following the TEP optical path, we can characterize changes in the internal ATLAS range bias on-orbit.
-This TEP-based range correction (orange vectors in Figure 3-4) varies over the mission duration, and can be added to the uncorrected zero range points (green dots in Figure 3-4) along the beam directions to determine the corrected zero range points (orange dots in Figure 3-4).
-Note that the TEP-based range correction can either be a positive or negative.
-These changes are primarily due to thermal changes within the instrument, but will also account for any ageing or long-term changes.
-In release 005 and later, the ATL03 reported height (h ph) includes the TEP-based range correction.
+The transmitter echo pulse (TEP; see Section 7.2.2 for a complete description) provides the means to internally calibrate changes in the ATLAS range by selecting a small fraction of the outgoing laser light and optically routing that light into the ATLAS detectors.
+By observing changes in the time of flight of photons following the TEP, we can characterize changes in the internal ATLAS range bias on-orbit.
+This TEP-based range correction (orange vectors in Figure 3-4) is added to the uncorrected zero range points (green dots in Figure 3-4) along the beam directions to determine the corrected zero range points (orange dots in Figure 3-4).
+Note that the TEP-based range correction could either be a positive or negative.

-ATL02 provides surface-return times of flight for all detected photons in the telemetry window and TEP tof for likely TEP photons.
+The corresponding data flow for the ATL03 product is presented in Error!
+Reference source n ot found.
+ATL02 provides surface-return times of flight for all detected photons in the telemetry window and TEP times for likely TEP photons.
 The two times of flight are in distinct groups on the ATL02 data product.
-In post-launch operations, the surface return times of flight are passed from ATL02 to the geolocation algorithm (ATL03g), converted to range, and then eventually to photon height.
+The surface return times of flight are passed from ATL02 to the geolocation algorithm (ATL03g), converted to range, and then eventually to photon height.
 In parallel, the TEP times of flight of the likely TEP photons are passed to the Instrument Support Facility (ISF).
-The ISF uses the TEP photons, and changes in their time of flight, to generate the TEP-based range bias offset in meters that are applied to h ph starting in rel005.
+Here, TEP photons are analyzed to generate the TEP-based range bias offset in meters.
 We note that not every ATL02 granule will have likely TEP photons, as described in Section 7.2.2.
 Whenever such TEP photons are likely present, these corrections for the two beams with the TEP optical path are passed from the ISF to the POD/PPD facility via ANC13.
 These TEP-based corrections are based on a comparison of pre-launch sets of TEP data under the relevant instrument configuration with those collected on-orbit.
-Because TEP data only exist for ATLAS spots 1 and 3, pre-launch testing data is used to map the offsets computed for the TEP spots to the non-TEP spots (2, 4, 5, and 6) spot-specific range biases.
-The full details are provided in the Computation of the ICESat-2 Range Vector document, available upon request.
-We include the inherent uncertainty in this time-dependent range bias correction in the overall photon height uncertainty (sigma h).

-When one or more threshold crossing times from the Start Pulse Detector is missing, an additional time of flight error must be accounted for.
+When one or more threshold crossing time from the Start Pulse Detector is missing, an additional time of flight error must be accounted for.
 Correcting for this additional bias requires use of the Start Pulse Coefficient Table (which is nominally updated only when the laser transmit energy changes and/or the threshold crossing levels are changed) and the time of flight flag parameter (TOF_flag) from ATL02.
 The Start Pulse Coefficient Table is routinely provided by the ISF to the POD/PPD facility via ANC13.
 The TOF_flag parameter is generated at the photon rate and identifies the scenario (i.e. nominal is all threshold crossings present, and the other cases correspond to one or more missing start pulse components).
 The details of computing the start pulse coefficients can be found in the ATL02 ATBD, section 3.4.5.
+It should involve reducing this term from the photon rate to 1 value per second.
+We expect anything other than the nominal case (where all expected threshold crossing times are present) to be rare, and most commonly will occur in the first and last ~200 pulses of a given granule.